boyedokup/-iot-smart-home-with-wit.ai-mqtt/README.md

 ## Quick Guide to Creating a Voice Enabled App with Wit.Ai and MQTT

 This Project has a simple app using Facebook's [Wit.Ai](https://wit.ai/) and[ Paho MQTT Client](https://www.hivemq.com/blog/mqtt-client-library-encyclopedia-paho-js/) to allow a user control the state of devices in their homes.
-Just like how Siri, Google Assistant and Cortana works, this app also takes voice commands and publishes it to an MQTT cloud broker
+Just like how Siri, Google Assistant and Cortana works, this app also processes the voice commands through Wit.ai and publishes it to an MQTT cloud broker, then the home device listens.

 Before I walk you through the code let's have abit of fun, clone the repo and host it on any local server